JetBrains/teamcity-documentation/topics/agent-requirements.md

 _Agent requirements_ are special conditions that define whether a [build configuration](managing-builds.md) can run on a particular [build agent](build-agent.md).
 Together with grouping by [agent pools](configuring-agent-pools.md), they give you a flexible control over how builds are distributed to agents.

-To create an explicit agent requirement for a given build configuration, go to __Edit configuration | Agent Requirements__ and click __Add new requirement__.
+To create an explicit agent requirement for a given build configuration, go to __Build Configuration Settings | Agent Requirements__ and click __Add new requirement__.
 Each requirement represents a conditional rule for a certain parameter.
 While you are entering a parameter name or value, TeamCity will show you related suggestions.

 To temporarily disable or delete a requirement, use its context menu.